Obesity: Economic impact

 Some research shows that people with obesity are less likely to be hired for a job and are less likely to be promoted.
-People with obesity are also paid less than their counterparts who do not live with obesity for an equivalent job; women with obesity on average make 6% less and men with obesity make 3% less.
+People with obesity are also paid less than their counterparts (who do not live with obesity) for an equivalent job; women with obesity on average make 6% less and men with obesity make 3% less.

 Specific industries, such as the airline, healthcare and food industries, have special concerns.
-Due to rising rates of obesity, airlines face higher fuel costs and pressures to increase seating width.
+Due to rising rates of obesity, airlines face higher fuel-costs and pressures to increase seating-width.
 In 2000, the extra weight of passengers with obesity cost airlines US$275 million.
-The healthcare industry has had to invest in special facilities for handling patients with class III obesity, including special lifting equipment and bariatric ambulances.
-Costs for restaurants are increased by litigation accusing them of causing obesity.
+The healthcare industry has invested in special facilities for handling patients with class III obesity, including special lifting equipment and bariatric ambulances.
+Litigation accusing restaurants of causing obesity increases restaurant costs.
 In 2005, the US Congress discussed legislation to prevent civil lawsuits against the food industry in relation to obesity; however, it did not become law.

-With the American Medical Association's 2013 classification of obesity as a chronic disease, it is thought that health insurance companies will more likely pay for obesity treatment, counseling and surgery, and the cost of research and development of adipose treatment pills or gene therapy treatments should be more affordable if insurers help to subsidize their cost.
+With the American Medical Association's 2013 classification of obesity as a chronic disease, it is thought that health-insurance companies will more likely pay for obesity treatment, counseling and surgery, and the cost of research and development of adipose-treatment pills or gene-therapy treatments should become more affordable if insurers help to subsidize their cost.
 The AMA classification is not legally binding, however, so health insurers still have the right to reject coverage for a treatment or procedure.

 In 2014, The European Court of Justice ruled that morbid obesity is a disability.
-The Court said that if an employee's obesity prevents them from "full and effective participation of that person in professional life on an equal basis with other workers", then it shall be considered a disability and that firing someone on such grounds is discriminatory.
+The Court said that if an employee's obesity prevents "full and effective participation of that person in professional life on an equal basis with other workers", then it shall be considered a disability and that firing someone on such grounds is discriminatory.

+Socioeconomic status

 In low-income countries, obesity can be a signal of wealth.
 A 2023 experimental study found that obese individuals in Uganda were more likely to access credit.